 Blackboard can be configured to administer and automatically grade tests.
 The feature is found under Course Management>Course Tools as "Tests, Surveys, and Pools."
 Once an instructor has created a test in this area, they can be deployed in any content area.
 Results from tests will automatically display in the Grade Center.

 Many instructors administering online exams are concerned about cheating.
 While there are strategies you can employ to help reduce cheating you should also expect that students will access class materials while taking the test.
 Blackboard does not limit a student's browser to the exam window and it cannot prevent them from accessing resources on other devices.
 Blackboard tests are best used as open note/open book tests or as practice tests for students to review course materials.

 Regardless of your question design, the following practices can help reduce cheating on tests:

-- Use a timer, which limits the amount of time students have access to the materials.
+- Use a timer, which limits the number of times students have access to the materials.
 Students with academic accommodations can be given additional time.